[Updated April 24, 2023]

 While not tall, Schoolhouse Falls is a knockout, with a freefall of about 20 feet.
 Even cooler, it’s one of those special falls that you can walk behind.

-It also has an amazing pool that’s perfect for a refreshing swim in the summertime.
+It also has an amazing NC Swimming hole that’s perfect for a refreshing dip in the summertime.

 Right in the vicinity of Schoolhouse Falls (same parking area) are several other waterfalls to check out: Pothole Falls, Mac’s Falls, and Greenland Creek Falls.